mistermartini/designs/README.md

 Pre-Alpha.

-Currently serves as a site designer for Poetroid (a collection of distributed publishing services running on Heroku).
+Currently serves as a site designer for Poetroid (a collection of distributed publishing services run by Facjure on Heroku).

 ## Credits

-Modifiied from the original design by [Adam Kaplan](http://www.adamkaplan.me/).
+Modifiied from the original Grid sample layout by [Adam Kaplan](http://www.adamkaplan.me/).

 ## Copyright & License